civiform/docs/docs/contributor-guide/developer-guide/getting-started.md

 If you still have trouble getting some symbols to show (such as `routes` packages), try the following:

+1. Go to the sbt shell **within IntelliJ** and run `compile`.
+2. Failing that:
-1. Go to Preferences, then "Languages and Frameworks", then "Scala".
+  * Go to Preferences, then "Languages and Frameworks", then "Scala".
-2. Switch Error Highlighting from "Built-in" to "Compiler".
+  * Switch Error Highlighting from "Built-in" to "Compiler".

 #### Configuring VSCode